treehouses/treehouses.github.io/pages/blog/list.md

 ## Blogs

-- During their internships at treehouses, interns have completed a wide variety of projects, and have documented their experiences in the form of tutorials and journals below.
-Feel free to follow along and learn something new!

 [Reviewing PRs on the CLI repository](20190930-reviewprs.md) on September 30, 2019 by XavierElon `(Guide to review pull requests)`

 [Android Screen Sharing](20190925-mobilescreenshare.md) on September 25, 2019 by CalebProvost `(Guide to share Android device's screen on PC)`